-Ricky is now advocating for marijuana use by athletes, but he also notes that further research is needed to prove and unlock the benefits of marijuana.
+Ricky is now one of the athletes who smoke weed, but he also notes that further research is needed to prove and unlock the benefits of marijuana.

 As mentioned earlier, Ricky has social anxiety and says that medical marijuana helps alleviate his anxiety.
 He continues to share his journey and educate the masses on cannabis use and hopes that the laws about cannabis will change.

 Liz is a pioneer in her field as she competed in the first-ever UFC women’s bout against Ronda Rousey in 2013.
 She was also the first openly gay fighter in the company’s history.
 She is also vocal about the benefits of cannabis and is currently a representative for HempMeds, one of the largest distributors of CBD products in the world.

 Fighting is an extreme sport where the athletes prepare for six days a week.
 And you’re preparing to face an opponent who will not hesitate to punch you in the face or the abdomen.
 These fighters are constantly in pain and thus have to undergo surgeries and use pain meds.

 Someone suggested that instead of the usual pain meds, she tried CBD, and she was hesitant.
 You would, too, considering the bad publicity surrounding cannabis.
 She did some research and came to understand that CBD would offer the same benefits as pain meds with no downsides except the stigma.

 She now uses CBD to reduce inflammation, soreness, and pain.
 Liz Carmouche preferred natural medicine and would use turmeric root plus apple cider vinegar.
 But she has turned to CBD and has shared her discoveries with her mom.